RunestoneInteractive/pythonds/_sources/Graphs/GeneralDepthFirstSearch.rst

-coloring the node gray and setting its discovery time to 3, the algorithm also determines that there are no adjacent vertices to C. This means that we are done exploring node C and so we can color the vertex black, and set the finish time to 4.
+coloring the node gray and setting its discovery time to 3, the algorithm also determines that there are no adjacent vertices to C. This means that we are done exploring node C and so we can color the vertex black, and set the closing time to 4.
 You can see the state of our search at this point in :ref:`Figure 17 <fig_gdfsd>`.

 Since vertex C was the end of one branch we now return to vertex B and